velartrill/velartrill.github.io/orig/spirals/occupied/inbound.md

 The soldier whistles.
 "Now that's a catch.
 You recognize the crest?"

 "No. Not a big name around here, or I would.
 She may be from offworld.
-I hear Rosie nobles really get around."
+I hear the Blood really get around."

 The soldier nods.
 "I'll pass that on to the investigators--"